vickykang1013/LearnIT-AI/Enhanced_sllybus/README.md

-# 📚 StudyPlan AI - Smart Syllabus Scheduler
+# 📚 LearnIt AI - Smart Syllabus Scheduler

 Transform your course syllabus into a personalized, AI-powered study schedule complete with YouTube video resources and interactive quizzes!